Medtrack/cordova-plugin-proguard/README.md

 [![NPM version][npm-image]][npm-url]

+> This is a fork of  the [greybax plugin](https://github.com/greybax/cordova-plugin-proguard) to modify the proguard-custom.txt.

 > Cordova plugin which activates ProGuard and minification for debug and release builds in your cordova mobile application.

 ## What is ProGuard?